LibreBooking/app/plugins/Authentication/Saml/SamlReadme.txt

 data store and communicate with SAML 2.0 Service Provider see http://simplesamlphp.org/

-Install SAML 2.0 Service Provider on the same server where Booked Scheduler is installed.
+Install SAML 2.0 Service Provider on the same server where LibreBooking is installed.
 Obtain this software from: http://code.google.com/p/simplesamlphp/downloads/list